tommaso-gasparini-econ/tommaso-gasparini-econ.github.io/_pages/about.md

 I am a PhD candidate in economics at the **University of Mannheim** and <br/>
 Guest Researcher at the **Deutsche Bundesbank**. <br/> <br/>
-I am on the 2022-23 job market and am available for interviews.
+I am on the 2022-23 job market and am available for interviews. <br/> <br/>

+You can download my JMP [here](https://github.com/tommaso-gasparini-econ/tommaso-gasparini-econ.github.io/raw/master/files/JMP.pdf)

 ### CV